jongan69/zeus-wallet/README.md

 This is a cross-chain mobile wallet built with Expo/React Native, supporting both Solana and Bitcoin payments.
 It allows users to send and receive payments, scan QR codes to pay, and manage their balances securely.

+We are basing this port off of [Orpheus](https://github.com/ZeusNetworkHQ/orpheus)

 ## Features
 - Solana and Bitcoin wallet support
 - Send and receive payments